Types of Computer Keyboard Layout: Choose the Best Layout for You

 Japanese Keyboard Layout

-The Japanese Keyboard Layout is designed for typing in Japanese, featuring a mix of hiragana, katakana, and kanji characters alongside Latin letters.
+The Japanese keyboard letter layout is designed for typing in Japanese, featuring a mix of hiragana, katakana, and kanji characters alongside Latin letters.
 It enables users to easily switch between writing systems.

 Korean Keyboard Layout